Testsigma

 Exception handling with Finally block

 The finally keyword is used to assign the block, which contains the code that needs to be executed irrespective of whether the exception is thrown.
-You can use finally block along with the catch block.
-Typically, the finally block is used for freeing up the resources.
+You can use a finally block along with the catch block.
+Typically, the Final block is used to free up the resources.

 Example: